 When diving into financial education, you should also determine what learning style best fits your personality.
 Your learning style may be visual, auditory, reading/writing, kinesthetic or a variation of several.
 Perhaps you’re a visual person who retains information easier through a YouTube video, a webinar or a pie chart.
 Maybe you’re more hands-on, so attending a financial aid workshop with group discussions or the completion of a budget worksheet is more your style.

 My experience in applying for financial aid was largely shaped by my interaction with the financial aid office.
 Although the financial aid process can be daunting, your best resource and advocate will be the many financial aid professionals you’ll come in contact with.
 They will work to simplify the application process for you, help navigate you through the extensive resources and assist in finding alternative funding options.
-Financial aid is there to help you every step of the way so treat them as a trusted friend.
+Financial aid is there to help you every step of the way so treat your financial aid staff member as a trusted friend.

 Emir has served in many capacities throughout his career in higher education from coaching students through the financial aid process to serving in several leadership roles.
 He previously worked at AccessLex Institute as a senior level relationship manager, and as a financial aid administrator for Boston University and Northeastern University.
 He earned both a Bachelor of Science in Business Administration (BS) and a Master of Public Administration (MPA) from Northeastern University.